NelsonPython/Connect_IoT_Device_to_I3/README.md

 ## Testing your device

-Using your buyer account, buy your seller's product.
+Use your buyer account to buy your seller's product.

 <img src="images/PurchasedProducts.png" width=800>